 The market consists of an assortment of roofing materials giving consumers a range of choices.
 Everyone has different opinions when it comes to making an articulate choice of roofing material to be used in their homes because each material comes with its benefits and setbacks.
 Here is a guide to help you make a technical and general choice of roofing material.

 The primary focus in choosing a roofing material should be the climate of where your structure is built.
 You should be able to pick materials that will withstand the harshest of climate conditions like snow and ice or heat and sun and potential damage.
-Cost, weight, durability, ease of installation, maintenance, and general look of the materials should be considered as this will affect the entire project cost and façade (striking/appealing appearance) of your structure once construction is complete.
+Cost, weight, durability, ease of installation, maintenance, and general look of the materials should be considered as this will affect the entire project cost and appearance of your building once the construction is complete.

-The most popular roofing material types in the market are asphalt shingles, metal roofs, and tile roofs.
+The most popular roofing material types in the market are asphalt shingles, metal rooves, and tile rooves.
 Each material has its advantages and disadvantages with their prices varying depending on the type of material you choose.

 Asphalt shingles are one of the most popular roofing materials as they are affordable and light.
 Despite asphalt being the dominant material used when making shingles, wood, slate, and plastic are also among other common materials used to make them.
 They are relatively cheaper to purchase compared to other roofing material options and since they are light, they are relatively simpler to install which is done by nailing or sealing to the roof frame.
 This generally brings down the overall costs of construction of such a roof type.